moiz-mansoori/GIAIC-Quater3-Python-AI-Project/readme.md

 ✅ **A simple yet powerful tool for ensuring strong password security!**

 ---

+# Library Manager

+A **command-line personal library manager** that allows users to manage their book collection, track reading progress, and view library statistics.

+## 📌 Features

+📚 **Add & Remove Books**: Easily add books with details like title, author, year, genre, and read status.

+🔍 **Search Books**: Find books by title or author.

+📖 **View Library**: Display all stored books with reading status.

+📊 **Track Reading Progress**: See the percentage of books read.

+💾 **Save & Load Data**: Books are saved in `library.txt` for persistence.

+---

 ## 🎯 Requirements
 To run the applications, ensure you have **Python 3.x** installed and the following dependencies: